 If AI systems are successfully entering arenas where - as we found in our survey - the public is happy for them to operate, such as identifying tax fraud, improving traffic flow, and matching jobseekers to jobs, then people's reactions will become more positive.

 There are already a number of well-regarded systems in Australia's leading commercial and industrial sectors, such as agriculture, mining and finance.
 In agriculture, for example, AI is being used to control the environmental distress of events such as droughts and floods.
 In mining, the applications include autonomous drilling and robots that load and drive vehicles to and from the mines, helping reduce the chance of accidents.
 And financial firms are introducing AI technologies to control financial risk, as in “regtech”, which converts regulatory texts into compliance obligations.
-The more AI becomes successfully embedded across the public and private sectors, the more citizens will come to accept it.
+The more AI becomes successfully embedded across the public and private sectors, the more communities will come to accept it.

-The degree of rigour applied to monitoring and testing AI systems should, of course, reflect their impact on citizens.
+The degree of rigour applied to monitoring and testing AI systems should, of course, reflect their impact on communities.
 As we pointed out during the Sydney roundtable, getting a health diagnosis wrong has a far more serious effect than a traffic light staying red for longer than it should.
 If people can see a string of positive outcomes from AI-supported medical diagnosis, for example in tackling sight loss, they can start to trust the technology in these more morally complex areas.

 This is why precise and detailed government-backed standards are so important in promoting ethical AI, and why we are fully engaged with SA's new initiative.
 We believe that robust national and global standards can help ensure that AI developments take place in a well-managed environment, both making the best use of the technology and serving the public interest.